junit-team/junit5/Prototype-Writing-Test-Cases.md

 }
 ```

-Notice that _only non-static inner classes_ can serve as contexts.
+Notice that _only non-static inner classes_ can serve as nested tests.
-Contexts can be arbitrarily nested and can be considered to be full members of
+Nesting can be arbitrarily deep and those inner classes can be considered as
-the test class family.
+full members of the test class family.

+For a more meaningful example have a look at [TestingAStack](https://github.com/junit-team/junit-lambda/blob/master/sample-project/src/test/java/com/example/TestingAStack.java)

 ----